CNES/Pandora2D/doc/sources/getting_started.rst

 First step
 ##########

-Pandora2d requires a `config.json` to declare the pipeline and the pair of images to process.
+Pandora2d requires a `config.json` input file to declare the pipeline and the pair of images to process.
 Download our data sample to start right away !

 .. code-block:: bash